What is the primary difference between the rough endoplasmic reti... | Channels for Pearson+

 D

-The rough ER is responsible for detoxification, while the smooth ER is responsible for calcium storage.
+The rough ER is responsible for detoxification processes, while the smooth ER is not.

 Verified step by step guidance